Foreign relations of the European Union

-Although there has been a large degree of integration between European Union member states, foreign relations is still a largely intergovernmental matter, with the 27 members controlling their own relations to a large degree.
-However, with the Union holding more weight as a single bloc, there are at times attempts to speak with one voice, notably on trade and energy matters.
+Although there has been a large degree of integration between European Union member states, foreign relations is still a largely intergovernmental matter, with the 27 states controlling their own relations to a large degree.
+However, with the Union holding more weight as a single entity, there are at times attempts to speak with one voice, notably on trade and energy matters.
 The High Representative of the Union for Foreign Affairs and Security Policy personifies this role.

 Policy and actors

 The EU's foreign relations are dealt with either through the Common Foreign and Security Policy decided by the European Council, or the economic trade negotiations handled by the European Commission.
-The leading EU diplomat in both areas is the High Representative Josep Borrell.
+The leading EU diplomat in both areas is the High Representative Kaja Kallas.
 The council can issue negotiating directives (not to be confused with directives, which are legal acts) to the Commission giving parameters for trade negotiations.